 How to get the most out of your campaign attribution models

 Do you know which campaigns work the best?
 Or how to measure their effectiveness?
 That’s where marketing attribution models come in.
-These models enable you to get the most out of your marketing budget; but just like how there are many different marketing campaigns, there are also many different attribution models.
+These models enable you to get the most out of your marketing budget; but just like how there are many different marketing campaigns, there are also many different campaign attribution models.
 You need to employ the model—or models—that work best for your organization and help achieve your marketing and sales goals.

 Ask the right questions to find the right attribution models